prodromospapa/raisd-ai_web/README.md

 The repository's scripts call a mix of Python libraries and external executables.
 Based on imports and subprocess calls in the repository, you will likely need:

 - Python 3.9+ (recommended)
-- Python packages (examples): pandas, numpy, matplotlib, flask, werkzeug, pysam, stdpopsim, msprime, demes, tqdm, psutil, biomart
+-- Python packages (examples): pandas, numpy, matplotlib, flask, werkzeug, pysam, msprime, demes, tqdm, psutil, biomart
 - External executables:
    - `bcftools` (indexing, conversion, SFS extraction)
    - `RAiSD-AI` or `RAiSD-AI-ZLIB` / `RAiSD` (used for RAiSD scans and RAiSD-AI training)